-The purpose of the Council Workshop is to review and discuss policies and other items of interest to Council.
-Although resolutions may be passed at this meeting, the intent is to make a consensus decision to send an item to Council for debate and vote or refer the item back to staff for more information or clarification.
-Council Workshop meetings are held on the first and third Monday of each month and as per a Council resolution approved on April 11, 2017, the meetings will begin at 6:00 pm in the Blaney Room at Municipal Hall (enter by the northern door on the east side of City Hall).
+The purpose of Council Workshops is to review and discuss policies and other items of interest to Council.
+Although resolutions may be passed at this meeting, the intent is to make decisions to send an item to a Council Meeting for debate and vote, or to refer the item to staff for further information and next steps.
+Council Workshop meetings are held every second Tuesday beginning at 11:00 am in the Blaney Room at Municipal Hall (enter by the northern door on the east side of City Hall).
 Check the 2020 Council Meeting Calendar for specifics.

-Public notification of upcoming Public Hearing:
+Public Notification of Upcoming Public Hearing: